Skip to content

 Now the following theorem gives a limit situation for different initial states.

-Theorem for transient state from different initial state
+Limit theorem for states starting from different initial state

 (i) If \(j\) is a non-periodic positive recurrent state, then \(\forall\) state \(i\),